Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Uniform heat kernel estimates

 \begin{remark}\rm It is known (for instance \cite{MR1681641, MR3678472}) that the standard Gaussian upper bound fails to hold for small time for continuous time random walks, but we can use the weaker estimate \eqref{e:2.15}.
 This small time caveat is not present for the diffusion.
 See Theorem \ref{T:DiffusionHK}. \end{remark}

 \begin{proof} The proof is an application of the famous De Giorgi-Moser-Nash theory to the metric graph setting.
-It is already known for many metric spaces such as manifold \cite{MR1354894} and discrete graphs \cite{MR1681641} that the two sided Gaussian estimates for reversible Markov chains is equivalent to the parabolic Harnack inequality (PHI), that these estimates are characterized by geometric conditions, namely volume doubling (VD) plus Poincare inequality (PI), and that (PHI) implies Holder inequality.
+It is known, for manifold \cite{MR1354894} and for discrete graphs \cite{MR1681641}, that the two sided Gaussian estimates for reversible Markov chains is equivalent to the parabolic Harnack inequality (PHI), that these estimates are characterized by geometric conditions, namely volume doubling (VD) plus Poincar\'e inequality (PI), and that (PHI) implies Holder inequality.
 See \cite{MR2074701} for a review of results in this area.